 6 minutes read

-Facebook’s recent rebrand to “Meta”, its acquisition of Oculus and push to corner that market may lead you to assume that Facebook is the Metaverse and the Metaverse is Facebook.
+Facebook’s recent rebrand to “Meta,” its acquisition of Oculus, and its push to corner that market may lead you to assume that Facebook is the metaverse and the metaverse is Facebook.
 That would be false.
-Although Meta is a big player in the quickly unfolding landscape, the Metaverse itself is its very own unique domain.
+Although Meta is a big player in the quickly unfolding landscape, the metaverse itself is its very own unique domain.
 It’s the Wild West.

 It’s utopian when you come to think of it.
-The chance to shop until you drop, engage with your favorite celebrities and explore the far corners of the earth now exists from the comfort of your home.
-And major brands have seen the opportunity are seizing it, most notably retail brands like Nike, Gucci who have set up shops in Roblox.
+The chance to shop until you drop, engage with your favorite celebrities, and explore the far corners of the earth now exists from the comfort of your home.
+And major brands that have seen the opportunity are seizing it, most notably retail brands like Nike and Gucci, who have set up shops in Roblox.
 Forever 21 has gone further, giving users their own ready-to-be-customized glass store and offering up the chance to expand and customize it.
-Through the process, the users compete with each other to discover who will come out on top and be selected as the “top shop”.
-In so gamifying the experience, Forever21 has built out Forever 21 Shop City which includes four themed districts that allow users to role play, meet up with friends, discover hidden rare items and cultivate their own community.
-Winnie Park, CEO of Forever 21, recently outlined in March the immense value its Metaverse storefront provides to the iconic retailer and how well it aligns with Forever 21’s mission to “encourage self-expression through virtual and physical fashion” while allowing the brand to tap into “a new demographic.”
+Through the process, the users compete with each other to discover who will come out on top and be selected as the “top shop.”
+In so gamifying the experience, Forever21 has built out Forever 21 Shop City, which includes four themed districts that allow users to role play, meet up with friends, discover hidden rare items, and cultivate their own community.
+Winnie Park, CEO of Forever 21, recently outlined in March the immense value its metaverse storefront provides to the iconic retailer and how well it aligns with Forever 21’s mission to “encourage self-expression through virtual and physical fashion” while allowing the brand to tap into “a new demographic.”

-In a similar move to JP Morgan, brokerage firm, Fidelity Investments also recognizes the opportunity for the Metaverse to expose their company to younger prospective clients.
-They’ve launched Fidelity Stack in Decentraland, a multi-story building that features everything from a dance floor to a rooftop garden.
+In a similar move to J.P.
+Morgan, brokerage firm, Fidelity Investments also recognizes the opportunity for the metaverse to expose its company to younger prospective clients.
+It’s launched Fidelity Stack in Decentraland, a multistory building that features everything from a dance floor to a rooftop garden.
 This base allows the firm to teach users the basics of ETF investing in a hip and inviting environment.

 So why should you care?
 What does this mean for your brand?
-The Metaverse is not just a flash in the pan.
+The metaverse is not just a flash in the pan.
 It’s a tangible new playing field that flagship brands need to begin to grapple with.
 The time is now to start identifying which platform you’re betting on.
-Will you be buying land there, designing clothes or setting up a shop?
-It’s okay not to know where to start and it’s okay to fail but you’re going to have to try.
+Will you be buying land there, designing clothes, or setting up a shop?
+It’s okay not to know where to start and it’s okay to fail, but you’re going to have to try.
 You’re going to have to partner with your clients and embark on this journey together.
-You can expect to stumble at first, as there is no magic bullet in the Metaverse yet.
-Just as in Web 1.0, some will thrive, and others will fall painfully short but those who refuse to understand or enter it will undoubtedly find themselves in the latter category.
-The Metaverse is still a new concept, but now is the time to dive in and explore.
-So, buy an Oculus for your office, encourage your employees to play around in VR and fail fast so that you ensure that you have a seat at the table before all the seats have been taken.
+You can expect to stumble at first, as there is no magic bullet in the metaverse yet.
+Just as in Web 1.0, some will thrive, and others will fall painfully short, but those who refuse to understand or enter it will undoubtedly find themselves in the latter category.
+The metaverse is still a new concept, but now is the time to dive in and explore.
+So buy an Oculus for your office and encourage your employees to play around in VR and fail fast so that you ensure that you have a seat at the table before all the seats have been taken.

 Starfish is a branding and creative communications agency that ignites powerful customer connections through the discipline of brand experience.